joshdunn57/Password-Generator/README.md

 ***

-During thiis challenge, I was given the task to generate a password for a user.
+During this challenge, I was given the task to generate a password for a user.
 The user is prompted with input, asking them how they prefer their password to look.
 If they do not follow the prompt guidelines, the user is asked again to genereate a stronger password.

 ## Work Completed
 ***